devlikeapro/waha-docs/content/en/docs/how-to/proxy/index.md

 It affects both **WEBJS** and **NOWEB** [engines]({{< relref "/docs/how-to/engines" >}}).

+👉 If proxy doesn't help but the project works on YOUR local laptop - check [Tunneling](#tunneling).

 ### Symptoms
 1. You start a new session in WhatsApp.
 2. Scan the QR code.